magma/magma/docs/readmes/howtos/network_probe.md

 *Last Updated: 6/09/2021*

 # Overview
-Network Probe allows a Magma operator to provide standardised lawful interception X2 and X3 interfaces as described in ETSI TS 103 221-2.
+Network Probe allows a Magma operator to provide standardized lawful interception X2 and X3 interfaces as described in ETSI TS 103 221-2.
 This feature takes advantage of the rest API (swagger) to provide the X1 interface.

 # Architecture
 Current architecture leverages both AGW and Orc8r to deliver the magma LI feature.
 It aims at providing a 3GPP complaint solution and smooth integration with different Lawful Interception Management System (LIMS).